 The general perception is that physiotherapists are concerned only with massage and exercise.
 But that’s not all there is to this profession

-The general perception is that physiotherapists are concerned only with massage and exercise.
+The general perception is that physiotherapists focus only on massage and exercise.
 But that’s not all there is to this profession.
-Contemporary physiotherapists manage the not inconsiderable task of restoring, maintaining, and promoting the overall health and fitness of growing segments of the population.
+Contemporary physiotherapists manage the not inconsiderable task of restoring, maintaining, and promoting the overall health and fitness of multiplying segments of the population.
 Conditions ranging from back pain to heart disease, arthritis to paraplegia (paralysis of legs), fractures and amputations, cervical spondylosis to frozen shoulder, head injury, and strokes are increasingly being treated by physiotherapists.
-A physician perhaps restores a patient’s health but it’s the physiotherapist who improves the quality of his/her life.
+A physician perhaps restores a patient’s health but it’s the physiotherapist who improves the quality of her life.

 The Rehabilitation Council of India, New Delhi, conducts a joint entrance examination for admission into the first year of the professional programme in physiotherapy and occupational therapy available at the following institutes: National Institute for the Orthopedically Handicapped, Kolkata, and National Institute of Rehabilitation Training and Research, Cuttack.
 The joint entrance examination is usually advertised in February and the examination is held in May/June.
 Other medical colleges and institutes which offer similar courses are:

 • University of Madras, Chennai

 • Apollo College of Physiotherapy, Hyderabad